LupitaLee/portfolio/README.md

 https://lupitalee.github.io/portfolio/

-Welcome to my portfoli, here you will be able to find the most updated projects that I have worked on, and the experience with the languages and framework that I used.
+Welcome to my portfolio, here you will be able to find the most updated projects that I have worked on, and the experience with the languages and frameworks that I used.